Updated: Dec 12, 2022

 UM Laws in California

-Uninsured motorist policy covers almost all losses that the other driver's insurance company would have incurred if the other driver had insurance.
-It provides coverage for the driver as well as any passengers in the car.
+An uninsured motorist policy covers almost all losses that the other driver's insurance company would have incurred if the other driver had insurance.
+It provides coverage for the driver and any passengers in the car.
 It can even protect you if you're in a hit-and-run crash, a bicycle-motor vehicle accident, or a pedestrian-vehicle accident.

 Uninsured motorist compensation only covers expenses up to the amount of your UM/UIM insurance cap.
 So, if you paid $50,000 for uninsured motorist coverage, the insurance provider is only obligated to reimburse you up to that amount, regardless of the extent of your losses.
 If applicable, uninsured motorist coverage accounts for the following damages: